0x340/assets/README.md

 ## Overview

-This repository contains helpful scripts, templates, and modules for developing Roblox games.
-The resources are suitable for both beginners and advanced developers and are designed to support clean, reusable, and efficient Lua code.
+This repository contains helpful scripts, templates ,UIs , and modules for developing Roblox Scripts.
+The resources are suitable for both beginners and advanced developers.

 ### Included: